 Laminate floors are made mostly from High Density Fibreboard (HDF).
 The boards are topped with an ultra-realistic photographic layer, which is then coated and sealed in with a tough, scratch resistant surface.
 The photographic layer is what gives the floors its particular look, so laminate boards can appear to be made from any type of wood or even stone.
 This is what makes laminate floors incredibly versatile when it comes to design

 Laminate floors, meanwhile, are coated in a water resistant wear layer on top, which makes them suitable for rooms where they might get splashed, like a kitchen.
-However, the joints in between laminate boards aren’t waterproof, so if water is left to sit for a long time it can cause warping.
-There are, however, some laminate floors which are fully waterproof; Quickstep Majestic and Quickstep Impressive are both designed to be used in the bathroom, where steam and puddles are to be expected.
+However, the joints in between laminate boards aren't waterproof, so if water is left to sit for a long time it can cause warping.
+There are, however, some laminate floors which are fully waterproof such as Quickstep Majestic, Quickstep Impressive and Quickstep Eligna making them suitable bathroom laminates, where steam and puddles are to be expected.

 The tough wear layer on the surface of laminate floors is designed to resist scratches and dents.
 Whilst we still wouldn't recommend dragging heavy furniture across them, the boards are certainly well equipped to deal with anything from dragging trainers to birthday party stampedes.
 Unlike Engineered floors, there's no way to renew the surface of a laminate floor, so if a board gets badly damaged it will have to be taken up and replaced.

 Both engineered and laminate floors are installed with what's called a ‘floating floor’ system.
 This is where the subfloor is covered by an underlay, and then the boards are laid on top, clicking together for a stable, seamless surface.
 Whilst different floors may have slightly different systems, they all use the same basic design, which makes installation quick and easy.
 If you're looking for a DIY job, both engineered and laminate floors are the perfect tools for the job.